tranqnhan/LowBudgetTicTacToe/README.md

 I utilized advanced C++ techniques such as multi-dimensional array and looping to create the ultimate tic tac toe experience.

 ## The Winning Condition
 I just use a bunch of for loops and hope for the best.
+(Honestly, this was probably the easiest part)

 ## The DLLs Used
 So I use SDL2 and SDL2_image to generate graphics and input.
 In hindsight, I probably shouldn't use SDL2 because it takes longer to set up SDL2 than it is to make the actual game.
 Eventually, SDL2 and C++ teamed together to decrease my sanity by a few points.
 However, I realized that I capitalize on my insanity to push myself to finish the tic tac toe game, and so I did.